makrai/notes/zhang20-network-transfer-sentence-sim.md

 # Abstract

 * Semantic similarity ...
-SOTA approach is to transfer sentence embeddings pre-trained on large corpora to small in-domain training datasets.
-Existing
+SOTA approach is to transfer sentence embeddings pre-trained on large corpora to small in-domain training datasets
   * classifier [optimized] for the downstream task
 * We
   * propose a new setting called direct network transfer, which